Atomic Structure Online Test 9th Science Lesson 11 Questions in English

 -

-Question 39 of 4239.
-Question40.
-Who proposed law of reciprocal proportions?
-Correct
+40. Who proposed law of reciprocal proportions?

 The law of reciprocal proportions was proposed by Jeremias Ritcher in 1792.
 It states that, “If two different elements combine separately with the same weight of a third element, the ratio of the masses in which they do so are either same or a simple multiple of the mass ratio in which they combine among themselves.”